Forschung im AdA

 For scheduled workstation use: Tuesday to Friday 9 a.m. to 3 p.m.

-To arrange a visit at the aforementioned times, please write to ada.archiv@skd.museum.
+To arrange a visit at the aforementioned times, please write to ada.archiv(at)skd.museum.

 Without an appointment: Tuesday to Friday 3 p.m. to 9 p.m., and on Saturdays, Sundays, and public holidays 11 a.m. to 7 p.m.